4GeeksAcademy/react-tutorial-exercises/exercises/04-conditional-rendering/README.md

 <Alert text="Are you sure?" show={false}>
 ```

-We can acomplish that by adding an `if...else` statement inside the render method like this:
+We can accomplish that by adding an `if...else` statement inside the render method like this:

 ```jsx
 const Alert = (props) => {